 By God's blessing, increased enrollment created the need for additional space and a desire to expand the Christian school community in Southern Indiana.
-Therefore, Christian Academy of Indiana moved into a new facility in New Albany, Indiana for the 2005-06 school year.
-Enrollment is about 806 students in kindergarten through 12th grade.
+Therefore, Christian Academy of Indiana moved into a new facility in New Albany, Indiana for the 2005-06 school year serving students in kindergarten through twelfth grade.

-In fall 2013, the Providence School opened at the Rock Creek campus for children who have Down syndrome.
-Currently, Providence School serves preschool through fifth grade students at the Rock Creek campus.
-Middle school students are served at the English Station campus.
+In fall 2013, the Providence School opened at the Rock Creek campus for children with Down syndrome.
 The goal of Providence School is to provide as much inclusion for students as possible in typical classrooms while maintaining academic gain for each student.
 Providence School seeks to celebrate all students for the ways in which God has make them unique and wonderful in His image (Psalm 139:14).